EoghannIrving/mindloom/README.md

    - `OPENAI_API_KEY` for ChatGPT access.
    - `CALENDAR_ICS_PATH` path(s) to exported `.ics` files.
    - `TIME_ZONE` sets the IANA time zone for event parsing.
+   - `ACTIVATION_ENGINE_URL` endpoint for the optional task suggestion service.
 4. *(Optional)* Enable Google Calendar access:
    - Create a Google Cloud service account and enable the Calendar API.
    - Share your calendar with the service account's email address.